oconnor0/BeaconRoad/Book/426-Combat.md

 While **Exposed** *(severity 1)*, you suffer **-5 to a single Defense**.

-While **goaded** *(severity 1)*, you suffer suffers -1 Tier on all attacks that do not include the goading creature.
+While **goaded** *(severity 1)*, you suffer -1 Tier on all attacks that do not include the goading creature.
 A creature may only be goaded by one enemy at a time, and the newest takes precedence.

 While **Incapacitated** *(severity 5)*, your **Defense** is **6**, cannot Act, and do not Threaten.